sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter-heap-changing.md

 ```

 # How to verify
 We are going to use jvisualVm to validate our configuration works.
-In the example, we will see two example , one with 3.5gb Ram and another one with 15gb ram.
+Here we will see two examples , one with 3.5gb Ram and another one with 15gb ram.

 In Oracle JDK, you will see a tool come free called jvisualVM.
 Now a days, it comes with GraalVM.
 If you are not using oracle JVM/GraalVM, you can download [**jvisualvm from here**](https://visualvm.github.io/download.html)